 The course is of special interest to those without a first degree in psychology but with a particular interest in psychological perspectives on crime and criminal justice. [+]

 The Master of Arts degree in Police Psychology is designed for individuals currently in the field of law enforcement.
-The Program is designed to provide a theoretical background in clinical and [+]
+The Program is designed to provide a theoretical background in clinical and social psychology and learn to apply the basic principles of these disciplines to managerial, field, interpersonal, and organizational concerns that arise within the police environment. [+]

 MA in Police Psychology